Skip to main content

 E-Filing

-Please note, if you open a full estate with the minimum deposit of $125, you will be required to add an addition deposit prior to receiving letters of authority.
+Please note, if you open a full estate with the minimum deposit of $125, you will be required to add an additional deposit prior to receiving letters of authority.

 **If you already have a case pending before the court, please do not file a new case in e-filing.
 Rather choose the Existing Cases option, enter the Case Number, and click the eFile button.